codeforequity-at/botium-box-basic-dist/README.md

 ## Getting Community Edition License

 Point your browser to https://registration.botiumbox.com to register and apply for a community license.
-You will receive it by email, click the _Download License Key_ button to get your license file named _license.key_, which contains a license key valid forever.
+You will receive it as email attachment named _license.key_.

 ## Botium Box Installation with AWS CloudFormation